Chapter 9 Fine-tune trading strategy per symbol

 In this chapter, we will move them out from this file into the Postgres database.

-The requirements for this section are docker and docker-compose installed in your system.
+The requirement for this section is docker installed on your system.

 Inside the main directory of our project create a new file called docker-compose.yml and fill it with the below details: